 (Please note Project/Activity Supervisor is a term used in Public Health only.
-The FPH is now referring to Project Supervisors as Activity Supervisors and there is reference to both throughout the Public Health website.
+The FPH refers to Project Supervisors as Activity Supervisors and there is reference to both throughout the Public Health website.
 In NHS England South West, the role of Project/Activity Supervisor equates to Clinical Supervisor in other medical specialties.)